gtuck/web3400-Course-Docs/projects/04/description.md

 // Step 2: Secure and only allow logged-in users to access this page

 // Step 3: Check if the update form was submitted.
-If so, update article details using an UPDATE SQL query
+If so, update article details using an UPDATE SQL query.

 // Step 4: Else it's an initial page request, fetch the article's current data from the database by preparing and executing a SQL statement that uses the article id from the query string (ex. $_GET['id'])